The decks you need to win Hearthstone’s Battle of Tol Barad Tavern Brawl

 This week’s Hearthstone Tavern Brawl takes us to the Battle of Tol Barad.
 In World of Warcraft, Tol Barad is a world PVP zone where the Alliance and Horde battle over the island prison and its magical inhabitants.
 In the Brawl, the magical creatures are escaping and it’s up to you to restore order.

-This will be this Tavern Brawl’s fourth time in the Brawl rotation, but the first time it’s been seen in over three years.
+This will be this Tavern Brawl’s fifth time in the Brawl rotation, but the first time it’s been seen in a year.

 Tavern Brawl basics

 - Name: Battle of Tol Barad

 - Description: Magical creatures are escaping from Tol Barad!
 Play a minion and get a random spell of the same cost, but for free!

 - Replayability: 8/10